coreos/docs/os/configuring-date-and-timezone.md

 By default, CoreOS machines keep time in the Coordinated Universal Time (UTC) zone and synchronize their clocks with the Network Time Protocol (NTP).
-This page contains information about customizing those defaults to meet site requirements, explains the change in NTP client daemons in recent CoreOS versions, and offers advice on best practices for timekeeping in CoreOS clusters.
+This page contains information about customizing those defaults, explains the change in NTP client daemons in recent CoreOS versions, and offers advice on best practices for timekeeping in CoreOS clusters.

 ## Viewing and changing time and date with `timedatectl`

-The [`timedatectl(1)`][timedatectl] command displays and sets the time zone and current time.

-### Show the date, time, and time zone:
+The [`timedatectl(1)`][timedatectl] command displays and sets the date, time, and time zone.

 ```
 $ timedatectl status